kaist-ami/JointDiT/README.md

 ### [Project Page](https://byungki-k.github.io/JointDiT/) | [Paper](https://arxiv.org/abs/2505.00482)
 This repository contains the official implementation of the ICCV 2025 paper, "JointDiT: Enhancing RGB-Depth Joint Modeling with Diffusion Transformers".

+## 🙏 Acknowledgements

+This work builds upon the excellent prior contributions of the following projects:

+- **[Flux](https://huggingface.co/black-forest-labs/FLUX.1-dev)** by Black Forest Labs — we use their pretrained diffusion model and autoencoder.
+- **[sd-scripts](https://github.com/kohya-ss/sd-scripts)** by kohya-ss — we adopt and extend their fine-tuning infrastructure.

+We sincerely thank the authors for making their models and code publicly available.

 ## 💪To-Do List

 - [x] Inference code